HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 The server sends the following to the client:

-2. It is ideal for multimedia transmissions, such as graphics, audio, and video, as it allows sending documents of any type and format.
-This freedom is one of the biggest advantages of HTTP.
+- It is ideal for multimedia transmissions, such as graphics, audio, and video, as it allows sending documents of any type and format.
+This freedom is one of the most significant advantages of HTTP.

 Please note that the list is not an exhaustive list of title fields, and some are meaningful only in one direction.

-Many of this protocol used multiple versions that are backward compatible.
+Many of these protocols use multiple versions that are backward compatible.
 RFC-2145 describes the use of version numbers.
 The client reports the version it uses to the server at the beginning of the request and uses the same or previous in the server response.

 0.9